info201b-au2022/project-jam860/docs/p01-proposal.md

 the student is asked to fill in a lot of school-related information (e.g., major, grade level, etc.), which raises the threshold for intentional mischief; and third, this dataset does not directly benefit anyone, so no one would intentionally falsify the data in it.
 Therefore, we believe that this data can be relied upon.
 I attribute this to the source of the data, because sometimes the data is not publicly available or there is a fee.
 The author of the second dataset is Kunal Chaturvedi, who wanted to explore the impact of Covid on the mental health of students.
-Similar to the first author, he also collected the data through an online form.
+Similarly to the first author, he also collected the data through an online form.
 The rest of it can be referred to the first section.
-For the third dataset, his author is the Health and Family Welfare Department of Karnataka and aims to explore the situation and number of people with mental illness in different regions.
-The government will get these data directly through the health care system, which is very reliable in most cases, and there is no need for the government to cheat on this topic.
-I got these datasets through Kaggle, a free dataset sharing site.
+For the third dataset, the author is the Health and Family Welfare Department of Karnataka, and aims to explore the situation and number of people with mental illness in different regions.
+The government receives their data directly through the health care system, which makes it very reliable in most cases.
+Because they are e government entity, there is no need for the government to cheat on this topic.
+These datasets were obtained through Kaggle, a free dataset sharing site.

 ## Expected Implications
 Some policymakers ignore students' mental health, while others place great importance on